egst/cynth/doc/build.md

 On Linux, it uses shell to execute commands while on Windows it uses CMD.
 Other makefiles (`gen.mk` and `dep.mk`) might not work on Windows currently.

+> ** Warning **
+>
+> There seem to be some proglems when compling with GCC.
+I must have done something not fully standard-compliant somewhere.
+> So please use Clang until I solve this and make the whole code base standard-compliant again.

 ## Structure

 The build process is separated into three parts: